Sadiya: Rukmini Nagar

 In the hills north of Roing lie scattered some old brick structures, mainly between the Chidu and Chimri villages situated at an altitude of about 305 m.
-The local people, the Idus, were desirous of giving an Idu word to the name, and hence it came to be called Rukmini Nati (nati—the Idu word for bricks).
+The local people, the Idu Mishmi, were desirous of giving an Idu word to the name, and hence it came to be called Rukmini Nati (nati—the Idu word for bricks).
 An exploration-cum-excavation work, undertaken by the Research Department of the Government of Arunachal Pradesh, to study the ruins, has thrown some light on the antiquities.
 In course of the progress of work, which continued from January 1973 to April 1974, excavation of two mounds at Chimri, II km from Roing, unearthed two rooms, 10x10 m and 10x12 m respectively built on a slope, at a distance of 14 m from each other.
 The contents dug out from inside the walls of the rooms were of river-borne materials, a fact which suggests that they were destroyed by floods.
 The potsherds resembling those of Bhismaknagar in shape, fabric and technique that were unearthed bear ample evidence to the extension to this area of the same culture as of Bhismaknagar.

 The other archaeological sites in this area are located (I) near Chidu Inspection Bungalow, (2) at Cheko Nati between Chidu and Chimri and (3) in the hills north of Chimri.
 No relics, however, could be found at the first two sites, although potsherds at Chidu and brick walls, steps, etc. at Cheko Nati were reported to have been seen earlier.
 The third site north of Chimri is situated at a high altitude of about 610 m.
 Not a single brick found there was in alignment, and everything seemed destroyed.
 The situation of all the four sites on a hilly terrain suitable for defence indicate that they are parts of a single complex representing a fort which extended from Chidu to Chimri.
 It is probable that the main centre of this complex was at Cheko Nati.
 Another archaeological site called Duku Limbo is on the left bank of the Dibang at'the foot of Elopa hill.
 The brickbats found at this site suggest that the Brismaknagar culture had extended to this point.